luong-komorebi/Awesome-Linux-Software/README.md

 - [![Open-Source Software][OSS Icon]](https://bitbucket.org/Torr_Samaho/zandronum) [Zandronum](http://zandronum.com/) - Leading the way in newschool multiplayer Doom online.

 #### RPG
+- ![Open-Source Software][OSS Icon] [Ryzom](https://ryzom.com/) - Free and open-source 3D MMORPG with unique features and deep lore.
+The official servers allow free accounts as well as paid subscriptions with extra features.
 - ![Open-Source Software][OSS Icon] [Tales of Maj'Eyal](https://te4.org/) - Tales of Maj’Eyal (ToME) is a free, open source roguelike RPG, featuring tactical turn-based combat and advanced character building.
 - ![Open-Source Software][OSS Icon] [Zelda Classic](http://www.zeldaclassic.com/) - A tribute to Nintendo's The Legend of Zelda with additional quests, items and challenges.
 - ![Open-Source Software][OSS Icon] [Zelda: Mystery of Solarus DX](http://www.solarus-games.org) - A direct sequel to The Legend of Zelda: A Link to the Past on the SNES, using the same graphics and game mechanisms.